Food Poisoning and its Causes

 Foodborne illness, commonly called food poisoning, is the result of eating contaminated, spoiled or toxic food.
 The most common symptoms include nausea, vomiting, and diarrhea.
 You can also trace most food poisoning to one of the following three major causes:

+The four common food poisoning microorganisms are E.Coli, Salmonella, and Listeria.
+Campylobacter and C. Botulinum (causing botulism) the lesser known but lethal bacteria.
 Toxoplasma, found in cat litter boxes is the most common parasite.
+Pests such as rodents, cockroaches, and even flies carry all of these bacteria.
 Furthermore, parasites can live undetected in your digestive tract for years.
-People with weakened immune systems and pregnant women are most at risk of being affected by food poisoning, Bacteria are the most common cause of food poisoning.
-It is caused by bacteria like E.Coli, Salmonella, and Listeria.
-Campylobacter and C. Botulinum (causing botulism) are lesser known but lethal bacteria.
-Viruses are yet another reason for food poisoning.
+People with weakened immune systems and pregnant women are most at risk of being affected by food poisoning.
+Viruses are yet another reason for food poisoning causes.

-Almost all the things humans eat has pathogens.
-Cooking and high heat kills the pathogens.
+Almost all the things humans eat has pathogens that can potentially cause food poisoning.
+Cooking and high heat kills these pathogens.
 Contamination is in meat, eggs, dairy products, and all raw foods or salads, as well as water.

-To avoid food poisoning, one must keep containers covered and handle food with cleanliness.
+To avoid it, one must keep containers covered and handle food with cleanliness.
 Also Keep kitchen surfaces, refrigerators, and mixer-grinders clean.
 Furthermore sterile them with hot water, antiseptic or detergent solutions or soap.

 Wash all fruits and vegetables thoroughly: a mild solution of potassium permanganate in water helps.
 Do not use outdated foodstuffs, cans or tetra packs that are bulging or dented.